PAhelper/PhoenixAdult.bundle/docs/manualsearch.md

 #### Exact matching only.
 + **SceneID Only:** Search relies solely on SceneID.
 You may add additional terms to your search (Title, Actor, Date), but if a SceneID is not entered you will not receive any results
   - Example: Babes/PropertySex/etc. The agent strips the SceneID from your search term and plugs it into a URL.
 I've implemented some code so that adding a title to your search term increases the "score" you see, without a SceneID your search will return no results
++ **Direct URL Match:** A string of characters at the end of a URL.
+Typically includes some combination of a SceneID, Scene Title, or Scene Actor.